cdeevfrr/Photon/README.md

 ## Developing
 This repo is ABSOLUTELY in its infancy.
 There's a ton to develop & it's not setup for onboarding new people yet - please email or message me (cdeevfrr) directly if you want to contribute!

+At the moment, it's setup like this:

+- It's a react app for no reason. index.js just creates a react component with a canvas HTML element, and then runs `mainLoop` which looks for a canvas element with the correct ID.
+- The main loop registers / unregisters keyboard listeners.
+Right now the rendering & ticks are tied to player actions, there's no background model yet (eg, no ticks, no background world time).
+- The entire world model consists of a map, and a player location.
+Photons are not maintained in a world model - they have a current node, and a javascript interval making them update.
+- The conceptual stuff is in the Shared folder.
+Read the comments on GraphNode and Position to get a sense for how the physics works.
+- If something wants momentum or acceleration, it should keep track of that itself & use Position.addVector periodically (rather than relying on a global tick clock).
+This means the game will play differently for different computers (since different entities may update themselves at different speeds based on performance of the event loop).

 # Stuff added by create-react-app